-Faculty: Professors Gross (chair), Adler, Chavez, Howell, James, Kluge, Louden, Salmons, Silberman; Associate Professors Calomino, Mani, Moedersheim, Vanderwal Taylor; Assistant Professors Eldridge, Klocke; Faculty Associate Schueller
+Faculty: Professors Vanderwal Taylor (chair), Adler, Chavez, Gross, Howell, James, Kluge, Louden, Potter, Salmons, Silberman; Associate Professors Calomino, Mani, Moedersheim; Assistant Professors Eldridge, Hollander, Klocke, Li; Faculty Associate Schueller

 The graduate program in the Department of German is recognized internationally for its comprehensive coverage of German studies and the thorough preparation of candidates for its graduate degrees.
 The department is consistently among the most highly rated in the country and is near the top of the list of North American institutions in number of total graduate degrees granted in German.
 Graduates teach in colleges and universities across the country and around the world, affirming the department's reputation and significance.

-Of the approximately 50 candidates who completed the Ph.D. in the department since the 2001, 75 percent hold teaching and/or research positions at universities and colleges in the United States, Europe, Australia, and other countries.
-Others have careers with libraries, publishing houses, or government agencies.
+Of the approximately 40 candidates who completed the Ph.D. in the department after 2003, 80 percent hold teaching and/or research positions at universities and colleges in the United States, Europe, and other countries.
+Others have careers in university administration, publishing, or government agencies.

 The department is the home of the quarterly Monatshefte, founded in 1899 and one of the leading peer-reviewed international scholarly journals in the field of German literature and culture.
 The Journal of Germanic Linguistics, journal of the Society for Germanic Linguistics, is also produced in the department.
 In addition, the department provides an editorial home for Diachronica, an international journal covering all aspects of historical and comparative linguistics.